Mass and rate of hierarchical black hole mergers in young, globular and nuclear star clusters: Results

 \subsection{BHs in the mass gap and IMBHs}

-Hierarchical mergers could be responsible for the formation of BHs with mass in the PI mass gap ($\sim{}60-120$ M$_\odot$) or even in the IMBH regime ($>100$ M$_\odot$).
-The bottom left panel of Figure~\ref{fig:ngen_PISN} shows $f_{\rm PISN}$ defined as $f_{\rm PISN}=N_{\rm PISN}/N_{\rm BBH}$, where $N_{\rm PISN}$ is the number of BBH mergers with primary mass in the PI mass gap, while $N_{\rm BBH}$ is the number of all BBH mergers.
-In our fiducial model and in NSCs, $\sim{}0.7$\% of all BBH mergers contain at least one BH in the PI mass gap at the lowest metallicity ($Z=0.0002$).
+Hierarchical mergers could be responsible for the formation of BHs with mass in the pair instability mass gap ($\sim{}60-120$ M$_\odot$) or even in the IMBH regime ($>100$ M$_\odot$).
+The bottom left panel of Figure~\ref{fig:ngen_PISN} shows $f_{\rm PISN}$ defined as $f_{\rm PISN}=N_{\rm PISN}/N_{\rm BBH}$, where $N_{\rm PISN}$ is the number of BBH mergers with primary mass in the pair instability mass gap, while $N_{\rm BBH}$ is the number of all BBH mergers.
+In our fiducial model and in NSCs, $\sim{}0.7$\% of all BBH mergers contain at least one BH in the pair instability mass gap at the lowest metallicity ($Z=0.0002$).
 This percentage decreases as metallicity increases and drops to zero at $Z\ge{}0.012$.
 The other models follow the same trend with metallicity.
-The HIGH\_MASS model is the one with the largest value of $f_{\rm PISN}$: in this case, up to 7.5\% of all the BBH mergers contain at least one BH in the PI mass gap at the lowest metallicity ($Z=0.0002$).
+The HIGH\_MASS model is the one with the largest value of $f_{\rm PISN}$: in this case, up to 7.5\% of all the BBH mergers contain at least one BH in the pair instability mass gap at the lowest metallicity ($Z=0.0002$).
 These percentages should be lowered by a factor of $\gtrsim{}10$ in GCs and by a factor of $\sim{}10^3$ in YSCs.